Our Favorite Chemical Exfoliators for Your Skin TypeNovember 30, 2020

-The Right Chemical Exfoliator for Your Skin Type
+The Best Exfoliator for Oily and Acne-Prone Skin

-For people with dry skin, Dr. Lain recommends lactic acid for its ability to hydrate, in addition to exfoliate gently.
+For people with dry skin, Dr. Lain recommends lactic acid for its ability to hydrate and exfoliate gently.
 “Not only does lactic acid help to remove dead skin cells, it also acts as a humectant to draw water into the skin and improve the dryness,” he says.